cliffordlab/cliffordlab.github.io/publications.md

 <td><div class="citation_container">
 <input type="checkbox" class="toggle-button" id="ChristianBaumgartner_2020_08_01_Notablepapers">
 <div class="citation">
-Baumgartner C, Deserno T, Mavrogiorgou A, Kiourtis A, Perakis K, Pitsios S, Kyriazis D, Suresh A, Udendhran R, Balamurgan M, Varatharajan R, Eby P, Gibofsky A, Thiele R, Ooijen P, Nagaraj Y, Olthof A, Chandrasekaran B, Gangadhar S, Conrad J, Chandra B, Sastry C, Jana S, Yuan Y, Jia K, Zhu T, Pimentel M, Clifford G, Clifton D, Campanella G, Hanna M, Geneslaw L, Miraflor A, Werneck KSV, Busam K, Armanious K, Jiang C, Fischer M, K<span class="bibtex-protected">ü</span>stner T, Hepp T, Nikolaou K, Yildirim O, Baloglu U, Tan R, Ciaccio E, Acharya U, Vos B, Berendsen F, Viergever M, Sokooti H, Staring M, I<span class="bibtex-protected"><span class="bibtex-protected">š</span></span>gum I, Larson D, Magnus D, Lungren M, Shah N, Langlotz C, Reyes M, Meier R, Pereira S, Silva C, Dahlweid F, Tengg-Kobligk H, Char D, Shah N, Magnus D, Kohli M, Geis R, Kahn C, Geis J, Brady A, Wu C, Spencer J, Ranschaert E, Jaremko J, Safdar N, Banja J, Meltzer C, Li L, Qin L, Xu Z, Yin Y, Wang X, Kong B, Yasaka T, Lehrich B, Sahyouni R, Wynants L, Calster BV, Bonten M, Collins G, Debray T, Vos MD, Viner R, Whittaker E. <a href="https://drive.google.com/file/d/1K3uajIDgMJ0WKd285iHi9qiLdmUpHJVB/view?usp=sharing">Notable papers and trends from 2019 in sensors, signals, and imaging informatics</a>.
+Baumgartner C, Deserno T, Mavrogiorgou A, Kiourtis A, Perakis K, Pitsios S, Kyriazis D, Suresh A, Udendhran R, Balamurgan M, Varatharajan R, Eby P, Gibofsky A, Thiele R, Ooijen P, Nagaraj Y, Olthof A, Chandrasekaran B, Gangadhar S, Conrad J, Chandra B, Sastry C, Jana S, Yuan Y, Jia K, Zhu T, Pimentel M, Clifford GD, Clifton D, Campanella G, Hanna M, Geneslaw L, Miraflor A, Werneck KSV, Busam K, Armanious K, Jiang C, Fischer M, K<span class="bibtex-protected">ü</span>stner T, Hepp T, Nikolaou K, Yildirim O, Baloglu U, Tan R, Ciaccio E, Acharya U, Vos B, Berendsen F, Viergever M, Sokooti H, Staring M, I<span class="bibtex-protected"><span class="bibtex-protected">š</span></span>gum I, Larson D, Magnus D, Lungren M, Shah N, Langlotz C, Reyes M, Meier R, Pereira S, Silva C, Dahlweid F, Tengg-Kobligk H, Char D, Shah N, Magnus D, Kohli M, Geis R, Kahn C, Geis J, Brady A, Wu C, Spencer J, Ranschaert E, Jaremko J, Safdar N, Banja J, Meltzer C, Li L, Qin L, Xu Z, Yin Y, Wang X, Kong B, Yasaka T, Lehrich B, Sahyouni R, Wynants L, Calster BV, Bonten M, Collins G, Debray T, Vos MD, Viner R, Whittaker E. <a href="https://drive.google.com/file/d/1K3uajIDgMJ0WKd285iHi9qiLdmUpHJVB/view?usp=sharing">Notable papers and trends from 2019 in sensors, signals, and imaging informatics</a>.
 IMIA Yearbook Medical Informatics 2020 August 21; 29 (01): pp. 139-144.
 </div>
 <div class="bibtex_source"><pre>@article{ChristianBaumgartner_2020_08_01_Notablepapers,
-    author = {Baumgartner, Christian and Deserno, Thomas and Mavrogiorgou, A and Kiourtis, A and Perakis, K and Pitsios, S and Kyriazis, D and Suresh, A and Udendhran, R and Balamurgan, M and Varatharajan, R and Eby, P and Gibofsky, A and Thiele, R and van Ooijen, P and Nagaraj, Y and Olthof, A and Chandrasekaran, B and Gangadhar, S and Conrad, J and Chandra, B and Sastry, C and Jana, S and Yuan, Y and Jia, K and Zhu, T and Pimentel, M and Clifford, G and Clifton, D and Campanella, G and Hanna, M and Geneslaw, L and Miraflor, A and Werneck, Krauss Silva V and Busam, K and Armanious, K and Jiang, C and Fischer, M and K{\"u}stner, T and Hepp, T and Nikolaou, K and Yildirim, O and Baloglu, U and Tan, R and Ciaccio, E and Acharya, U and de Vos, B and Berendsen, F and Viergever, M and Sokooti, H and Staring, M and I{\v{s}}gum, I and Larson, D and Magnus, D and Lungren, M and Shah, N and Langlotz, C and Reyes, M and Meier, R and Pereira, S and Silva, C and Dahlweid, F and von Tengg-Kobligk, H and Char, D and Shah, N and Magnus, D and Kohli, M and Geis, R and Kahn, C and Geis, J and Brady, A and Wu, C and Spencer, J and Ranschaert, E and Jaremko, J and Safdar, N and Banja, J and Meltzer, C and Li, L and Qin, L and Xu, Z and Yin, Y and Wang, X and Kong, B and Yasaka, T and Lehrich, B and Sahyouni, R and Wynants, L and Calster, B Van and Bonten, M and Collins, G and Debray, T and Vos, M De and Viner, R and Whittaker, E}, title = "Notable papers and trends from 2019 in sensors, signals, and imaging informatics", journal = "IMIA Yearbook Medical Informatics",
+    author = {Baumgartner, Christian and Deserno, Thomas and Mavrogiorgou, A and Kiourtis, A and Perakis, K and Pitsios, S and Kyriazis, D and Suresh, A and Udendhran, R and Balamurgan, M and Varatharajan, R and Eby, P and Gibofsky, A and Thiele, R and van Ooijen, P and Nagaraj, Y and Olthof, A and Chandrasekaran, B and Gangadhar, S and Conrad, J and Chandra, B and Sastry, C and Jana, S and Yuan, Y and Jia, K and Zhu, T and Pimentel, M and Clifford, G D and Clifton, D and Campanella, G and Hanna, M and Geneslaw, L and Miraflor, A and Werneck, Krauss Silva V and Busam, K and Armanious, K and Jiang, C and Fischer, M and K{\"u}stner, T and Hepp, T and Nikolaou, K and Yildirim, O and Baloglu, U and Tan, R and Ciaccio, E and Acharya, U and de Vos, B and Berendsen, F and Viergever, M and Sokooti, H and Staring, M and I{\v{s}}gum, I and Larson, D and Magnus, D and Lungren, M and Shah, N and Langlotz, C and Reyes, M and Meier, R and Pereira, S and Silva, C and Dahlweid, F and von Tengg-Kobligk, H and Char, D and Shah, N and Magnus, D and Kohli, M and Geis, R and Kahn, C and Geis, J and Brady, A and Wu, C and Spencer, J and Ranschaert, E and Jaremko, J and Safdar, N and Banja, J and Meltzer, C and Li, L and Qin, L and Xu, Z and Yin, Y and Wang, X and Kong, B and Yasaka, T and Lehrich, B and Sahyouni, R and Wynants, L and Calster, B Van and Bonten, M and Collins, G and Debray, T and Vos, M De and Viner, R and Whittaker, E}, title = "Notable papers and trends from 2019 in sensors, signals, and imaging informatics", journal = "IMIA Yearbook Medical Informatics",
     date = "2020-08-21",